 Key Takeaways from the TSCA CDR Final Rules

 Industries subject to CDR – such as chemical manufacturers, refineries, pulp and paper mills, and cement plants – should gather their production information for the past four years, their 2016 CDR reports/calculations, process flow diagrams, and customer use information.
 If your facility plans to complete the CDR internally, consider obtaining training from EPA, industry groups, or consultants.
 The reporting season opens June 1, 2020 – the reporting thresholds are based on EPA special action applicable to chemicals on that date.

 Reporting facilities using consultants should enter the e-CDRweb tool and select their consultant early in the process.
 In addition to the “support” role, EPA opened a new “agent” role that is modeled after the TSCA new chemicals process.
 Agents will have the ability edit, unlock, or provide amendments to the original created form in the tool.

 Facilities using co-manufacturing should coordinate early regarding their reporting options.
 Anecdotally, a number of firms got follow-up mail and calls from U.S. EPA in 2016 and 2017 to amend forms where that communication broke down between parties.

 ALL4 has supported clients in CDR-subject industries in prior reporting years, and we have been working closely with industry groups in developing technical guidance and training for the 2020 CDR.
-If your facility needs support with CDR, please reach out to ALL4’s Sheryl Watkins and Mark Robinson.
+If your facility needs support with CDR, please reach out to ALL4’s Sheryl Watkins.